 Venue: Faculty of Translation and Interpreting at the UAB Campus in Bellaterra (Cerdanyola del Vallès, Barcelona) & Casa Convalescència (UAB) in Barcelona (Catalonia, Spain)

-The conference will be 100% face-to-face (except for online PhD students’ panels) and based around the global theme:
+The conference was 100% face-to-face (except for online PhD students’ panels) and based around the global theme:

 Research on Japan in the (Post-)COVID-19 Era

 Since the last face-to-face JAWS Conference, held in Aarhus (Denmark) in April 2019, Japan left the Heisei era behind to fully enter the Reiwa era.
 The country commemorated the 10th anniversary of the March 2011 triple disaster, despite multiple unknowns remaining such as communities undergoing reconstruction and daily recovery.
 And, due to the global pandemic, Japan postponed the Tokyo 2020 Olympic Games for a year, finally holding them in 2021 amid widespread social opposition in view of the need to concentrate government efforts on the ongoing fight against COVID-19.